openvinotoolkit/training_extensions/pytorch_toolkit/super_resolution/README_text.md

     ├── 000000.png
     ...
 ```

-Image should be in gray scale format and contain only black (0) and white (255) pixels
+>**NOTE**: Image should be in the gray scale format and contain only black (0) and white (255) pixels.

-**NOTE** Better use cropped images (for example: 500x500), because large resolution
-dramatically increase time to reading images
+> **TIP**: It is better to use cropped images like 500x500, because large resolution dramatically increases the time to read images.

 ### Training

-Use `tools/train.py` script to start training process:
+Use the `tools/train.py` script to start the training process:
 ```
 python3 tools/train.py --config configs/text_scale3.yaml
 ```

-To start from pretrained checkpoint set `init_checkpoint` in config.
+To start from the pretrained [checkpoint](https://download.01.org/opencv/openvino_training_extensions/models/super_resolution/text_super_resolution.tar.gz), set `init_checkpoint` in config.
-Checkpoints can be downloaded [here](https://download.01.org/opencv/openvino_training_extensions/models/super_resolution/text_super_resolution.tar.gz).

-### Testing
+### Test

-Use `tools/test.py` script to evaluate the trained model.
+Use the `tools/test.py` script to evaluate the trained model:

 ```
 python3 tools/test.py --test_data_path PATH_TO_TEST_DATA \